CSautier/PongBot/readme.md

-# Multiprocessing PPO with Keras to implement OpenAi's Pong
+# Multiprocessed Keras PPO bot playing Pong on OpenAI's gym

-## This code is a **PPO** implementation of a bot playing Atari Pong from game images.
+## This code is a **PPO** implementation of a bot playing Atari Pong from game images
 ### The net is written for Keras (using Tensorflow backend, but this is easily modified)

-![Actual Result of the bot](https://github.com/CSautier/PongBot/gifs/demo.gif) My bot plays in green (right).
+![Actual Result of the bot](https://github.com/CSautier/PongBot/gifs/demo.gif) My bot plays in green (right)

 ## Requirements